-Due to the input sensitivity tolerance of the CMU speech coder, the individual sensitivity of the CMU used has to be taken into account in order to calculate the sending loudness rating (see calibration routines).
-According to 3GPP TS 26.131, the sending loudness rating should be between 5 dB and 11 dB, with lower dB values corresponding to greater loudness (5 dB = maximum loudness, 11 dB = minimum loudness).
-The measured SLR is indicated in a window in the frequency response display and checked for compliance with these limits.
-In addition to the numeric value, either PASS or FAIL is displayed.
+According to GSM 11.10 the sending loudness rating should be between 5 and 11 dB, with lower dB values corresponding to greater loudness (5 dB maximum loudness, 11 dB minimum loudness).
+The measured SLR is indicated in a window in the frequency response display but not checked for compliance with limits.